Theft is the most prosecuted crime in Texas state court.

 Employee theft, or an alleged theft by an employee from their company, carries an additional stigma.
 Because of the consequences of a theft conviction, it is important to find the best Houston-based theft lawyer possible for your case.

-The punishments for theft are based on the alleged value taken:
+The punishments for theft are based on the alleged value taken.
+Probation is also a possible punishment to theft.

 In Texas, theft is defined as when a person: